 The Institutional Effectiveness Dashboard (IED)

 The Institutional Effectiveness Dashboard is an annual project of NCCC’s Executive Committee.
 It captures data related to the college’s mission and purposes.
 The IED uses a metadata approach to evaluate the college’s effectiveness in achieving its four purposes.
-Over two hundred pieces of data are collected for the project, and each is evaluated and scored using established criteria.
+Over three hundred pieces of data are collected for the project, and each is evaluated and scored using established criteria.
 The resulting calculations help inform strategic planning.

 Course Survey Results

 NCCC students have an opportunity to share their feedback at the end of every course.
 Among other things, we ask them to rate the course and the instructor.
-In the fall of 2020, we received over 2600 survey responses.
-These were their average ratings:

 National Community College Benchmark Project (NCCBP)

 NCCC participates in the National Community College Benchmark Project, which gathers data from more than 140 institutions.
 This information is then compared and ranked, allowing participants to see how their own institution measures up to peer colleges.
 Below are some of NCCC's rankings from the NCCBP Report released in the spring 2023:

 At least every other year, NCCC students respond to a satisfaction survey that has been developed by a leading company in higher education enrollment management, Ruffalo Noel Levitz.
 Students respond to the survey’s items in two ways.
 First, students rate the importance of the item.
 Then they rate their satisfaction with that item at NCCC.
 All ratings are based on a 7-point scale, with seven being “very important” or “very satisfied.”
 Gaps between the importance and satisfaction ratings can help identify areas that may need attention.
 Ruffalo Noel Levitz also provides comparison data to help interpret and contextualize the results.